metzzo/Awesome/doc/language/philsophy.md

 ## Concepts
 ### DRY
 Don't Repeat Yourself is a concept Awesome is embracing, but does not follow it religiously.
-For example: Implicit typing is a feature that is very handy and useful for programmers, but if someone wants to explicitely define a type of a function it is also possible.
+For example: Implicit typing is a feature that is very handy and useful for programmers, but if someone wants to explicitely define a type of a variable it is also possible.
 Other cases are variable definitions: "var i = 10" the keyword var is not particularly necessary, but it prevents common errors and therefore is forced.

-TODO